auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 #### Tenant Pages

 The `change_password`, `guardian_mfa_page` and `error_page` attributes on the `auth0_tenant` have been deprecated in
-favour of managing them with the `auth0_pages` resource.
+favor of managing them with the `auth0_pages` resource.

 To ensure a smooth transition when we eventually remove the capability to manage these custom Auth0 pages through the `auth0_tenant` resource, we recommend proactively migrating to the `auth0_pages` resource.
 This will help you stay